BlackMirrorz/ARKitBusinessCard/README.md

     init(data: BusinessCardData, cardType: CardTemplate) {
     }

-The `data` argument takes the data needed to populate the template and the `cardType` takes either of the following values:
+Whereby the `data` argument takes the data needed to populate the template and the `cardType` takes either of the following values:

     case noProfileImage
     case standard